vmagnin/exploring_coarrays/README.md

 Warnings:

 * this is an inefficient method to compute Pi, as one more precision digit requires 100 times more points!
 * If the pseudo-random generator is biased, it can be a problem if our objective is really to compute precisely Pi.
-But our objective here is rather to burn the CPU!
+But our objective here is just to burn the CPU!

 ### The programs